patchstack/documentation/src/content/docs/Patchstack App/Software/automatic-updates.md

 To turn on the **auto-updates** feature, click the **Change** button of the corresponding site in the table.
 You will be shown a popup, which lets you toggle auto-updates for:
 * Only vulnerable software versions
-* For all WordPress core versions
+* For all WordPress core versions (whenever update is available)
-* For all plugin versions
+* For all plugin versions (whenever update is available)
-* For all theme versions
+* For all theme versions (whenever update is available)

 To activate any of the options, toggle the buttons. (see the image below).